Skip to main content Skip to main navigation

 Green, Social and Sustainability Bonds and Loans

-• New Zealand Debt Management – inaugural Sovereign Green Bond issued in New Zealand
+• New Zealand Debt Management – Inaugural Sovereign Green Bond issued in New Zealand

 Things you should know

 Westpac Institutional Bank is a division of Westpac Banking Corporation ABN 33 007 457 141 AFSL 233714.
-This information is correct as at 5 June 2023.
+This information is correct as at 1 May 2025.
 This product is available only to wholesale clients within the meaning of s761G of the Corporations Act 2001.
-You should consider whether or not this product is appropriate for you.
+You should consider whether or not these products and services are appropriate for you.
 Terms and conditions apply.
-Copyright 2023 Westpac Banking Corporation.
+Westpac Institutional Bank’s financing exposures are not limited to green, social or sustainable financing.
+For more details of Westpac Institutional Bank’s financing exposures, please see our latest presentation and results